María Rosa Urraca Pastor: Carlist

 In the 1933 elections she ran for the Cortes from Gipuzkoa as Carlist representative in Unión Regionalista Gipuzcoana; greeted by the Republican press as „candidatura de la Edad Media, típicamente troglodita", she narrowly missed the election.
 Embittered by backstage political haggling Urraca was disillusioned by parliamentary politics; she went on with hectic propaganda activity across Spain, gaining nationwide recognition as an inflammatory and thrilling orator and greeted by homages from the Right and abuse from the Left.
 As Carlist leaders realized how important the female votes were she gained weight within the movement and entered correspondence with the Carlist queen, María de las Nieves.

 Following organizational shakeup of the party executive in 1934, the new leader Manuel Fal entrusted her with re-modeling the Secciones Femeninas of Comunión Tradicionalista.
 Female groupings, known as Margaritas, operated as affiliated with local circulos; apart from boosting membership and launching new activities, Urraca was entrusted with turning the organization from very loose federation into a nationwide structure; since the task has never been fully completed she did not assume formal presidency, though some scholars name her de facto leader.
 Up to 1936 Margaritas recruited 23,000 women, mostly in Valencia, Navarre and Vascongadas.
 Urraca encouraged them to take courses in nursing (and took it herself), getting ready to the anticipated violent overthrow of the Republic.
 In 1936 she unsuccessfully run for the parliament again, this time from Teruel.
 Urraca continued her favorite social activities setting up Socorro Blanco, the Carlist relief organization.
 In the movement's press she campaigned for Spiritual Crusade of Prayer.
 In April 1936 she was detained for illegal possession of a pistol but was smuggled out of custody and spent the last few months of peace hiding in a village of Arcos de la Llana near Burgos.
+Republican press claimed later that anti-republican conspirators appointed her the minister of industry and commerce in the future post-coup government, the information quoted as serious by a present-day historian.